YthingLLC/quarterback/README.md

 I have built 'guard rails' around what can be managed, by wrapping some of the common management tasks into small shell scripts and utilities.

 I have built Quarterback out of a desire to provide those same users a "click here" link for those same actions.
-Saving them from needing to learn how to use SSH or the command line.
+Saving them from needing to learn how to use SSH or the command line to interact with the shell scripts for their environment.

 ### What?
 How?